tomzx/blog.tomrochette.com-content/agi/papers/allen-newell-the-heuristic-of-george-polya-and-its-relation-to-artificial-intelligence/article.md

 ---
-title: Allen Newell - The heuristic of George Polya and its relation to artificial intelligence (1981)
+title: Allen Newell - The heuristic of George Pólya and its relation to artificial intelligence (1981)
 created: 2016-06-15
 taxonomy:
   category: [Artificial General Intelligence]